maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 2. With a question like test-3, if all the inputs were valid, and then you change the value for some inputs, the corresponding PRTs output the 'Standard feedback for incorrect' when showing the new inputs for the purpose of validation.
 3. Images added to prt node true or false feedback do not get displayed.
 There is a missing call to format_text.

-9. When validating the editing form, actually evaluate the Maxima code.
-10. When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
-11. Button to remove a node from a PRT.

 ## Future plans

 1. Find a way to make the answer test test-suite and input test test-suite available to question authors.
-2. Improve editing form, for example
- 1. a way to rename PRTs and inputs.
- 2. UI to add a new PRT, so you don't have to know to edit the question text to add it.
 3. A button on the create test-case form, to fill in the expected results to automatically make a passing test-case.
 4. Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.
 5. Change unit tests to use PHPunit, which is the new standard in Moodle 2.3.
 6. If stack is installed on a site with a _ in the URL (e.g. http://localhost/moodle_head/) then plots do not work.
 Maxima seems to escape the _ to \_ for some reason.

 We have a dedicated page for [future plans](Future_plans.md).